GiggleLiu/QuantumCircuitBornMachine/README.md

     - search "Colaboratory" and "CONNECT"
 3. You can make a copy of notebook to your google drive (File Menu) to save your edits.

-## Run Bar-and-Stripes Demo at Your Localhost
+## Run Bar-and-Stripes Demo on Your Localhost

 ```bash
 $ ./program.py checkgrad  # check the correctness of gradient